madebits/madebits.github.io/r/linux-csman.md

 ## File Tools

+These commands can be run without `sudo`.

+### Copy Folders

 Two copy file commands are provided to copy directories.
-These commands can be run without `sudo`.
 First uses `tar` and `pv` and second invokes `rsync` with some parameters to improve progress reporting (removing training slashes from input directories):

 ```bash
 # faster